aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ```

 ## **Using Default Markers in Charts**
-Aspose.Slides for Java has a simple API that can help you set the chart series marker automatically.
 When you use a default marker in charts, each chart series get different default marker symbols automatically.

-Code sample used to set a chart series marker automatically:
+This Java code shows you how to set a chart series market automatically:

 ```java
 Presentation pres = new Presentation();